|680x0||603 & 604 PPC||G3, G4 & G5 ||Dual-Boot||Virtualization|

 The NetBSD Project is a collective volunteer effort to produce a freely available and redistributable UNIX-like operating system.
 NetBSD runs on a broad range of hardware platforms and is highly portable.
 It comes with complete source code, and is user-supported.

 The OpenBSD project produces a FREE, multi-platform 4.4BSD-based UNIX-like operating system.
 Our efforts emphasize portability, standardization, correctness, proactive security and integrated cryptography.
-OpenBSD supports binary emulation of most programs from SVR4 (Solaris), FreeBSD, Linux, BSD/OS, SunOS and HP-UX.
+As an example of the effect OpenBSD has, the popular OpenSSH software comes from OpenBSD.

 Ubuntu Linux 6.06.2

 Note to PowerPC (PPC) users: The PowerPC platform of computers is not supported by the newest versions of Ubuntu.
-However Ubuntu 6.06 is still supported and available for your machine.
+However Ubuntu 6.06 is still available for your machine.

 Ubuntu is a complete desktop Linux operating system, freely available with both community and professional support.
 The Ubuntu community is built on the ideas enshrined in the Ubuntu Manifesto: that software should be available free of charge, that software tools should be usable by people in their local language and despite any disabilities, and that people should have the freedom to customize and alter their software in whatever way they see fit.